KxSystems/embedPy/README.md

 #### `None` and identity `::`

-Python `None` maps to the q identity function `::`.
-When converting from Python to q and vice versa, there is one exception to this.
+Python `None` maps to the q identity function `::` when converting from Python to q and vice versa.
+There is one exception to this.
 When calling Python functions, methods or classes with a single q data argument, passing `::` will result in the Python object being called with _no_ arguments, not a single argument of `None`.
 See the section below on callables for how to call a Python callable with a single argument of `None` if you need to do this.

 ### Imports